A Cyberinfrastructure platform to meet the needs of data intensive radio astronomy on route to the SKA

 NRC advises that the use of components, information, and files in this section is completely voluntary and NRC makes no claim as to accuracy or suitability for any application.
 Use files and acquire components from 3rd-party suppliers completely at your own risk.

 PMXM puller/extractor tool drawing This is a dimensioned drawing of a PMXM puller/extractor tool.
 It is not yet tested.
+This tool can be ordered from Imagination Machine Works P/N: 058-11000-PMXM-Puller.

 The Base Specification places no requirements on performance.
 Nevertheless, performance of SERDES channels is key to the viability of PowerMX to ensure a sufficient technology lifetime and to address a wide range of performance challenges.